BlaqueDevs/se-assignment-day-4-software-project-management-Nsoforgit/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Core Issues:
+1) Corruption and misuse of funds: Ensuring transparency and accountability in the disbursement process.
+2) Inefficient distribution: Streamlining the process to reach beneficiaries efficiently.
+3) Lack of oversight: Providing a platform for stakeholders to monitor and evaluate the use of funds.
+Significance:
+1) Beneficiaries: Ensures that funds are used for their intended purposes and have a positive impact on youth development.
+2) Donors: Provides confidence that their donations are being utilized effectively and ethically.
+3) Governments: Enables better oversight and accountability in public programs.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 1) Guides development: Ensures the solution addresses the right issues.